-Table N-1 Land Use Compatibility Guidelines Land Use Category of Proposed Day-Night Average Exterior Noise Level, L dn (dBA) New Use 0 - 59 60 - 65 66 - 70 71 - 80 over 81 Resider ntial (all densities) nd Uses Multifamily Common Open Space for Residents Noise-Sensitive Land Uses Hotels, Motels, and Other Lodging Noise-Se Schools, Libraries, Hospitals, Churches, Long-Term Care Facilities Parks, Playgrounds, Privately Owned Publicly Accessible Open Space Office and Commercial Research and Development, Industrial e is satisfactory based on the assumption that any buildings nstruction, without any special noise mitigation requirements.
+Day-Night Average Exterior Noise Level, L a (dBA) d Use Category of Proposed v Use 0 - 59 60 - 65 66 - 70 71 - 80 over 81 Residential (all densities) d Uses Multifamily Common Open Space for Residents Noise-Sensitive Land Uses Hotels, Motels, and Other Lodging Noise-Se Schools, Libraries, Hospitals, Churches, Long-Term Care Facilities Parks, Playgrounds, Privately Owned Publicly Accessible Open Space Office and Commercial Research and Development, Industrial Normally Acceptable.
+Specified land use is satisfactory based on the assumption that any buildings involved are of normal, conventional construction, without any special noise mitigation requirements.
 Conditionally Acceptable.
-New construent analysis of the noise-reduction requirement included in the design.
+New construction or development should be undertaken only after a detailed analysis of the noise-reduction requirements is made and needed noise mitigation features have been included in the design.
 Normally Unacceptable.
-New construct pment should not be under taken.
+New construction or development should not be undertaken.

-$\ensuremath{^{}}$ See residential land use designations in the Land Use Element of this General Plan.
+st See residential land use designations in the Land Use Element of this General Plan.